malcovx254/gearx/README.md

 # gearx
-An OpenGL library of Gear-Based things.
+An OpenGL library of Gear-Based things. [unifinished]